mpiriya/chess/README.md

     - Don't forget to undo the move
     - Otherwise, pass the full set of possible moves to `GameController`, and make sure the current player makes one of the moves in the list
 - Create a `chess2_spec.rb` so that it supports the new structure created

+## To-Do
+- Stalemate
+- Support castling
+- Performance optimization if I want to try to use it for computer eval or something